alturacode/billing-core/README.md

 ### Billable

-- `AlturaCode\Billing\Core\Common\Billable` — polymorphic-style identifier of your customer in your own system
+- `AlturaCode\Billing\Core\Common\BillableIdentity` — polymorphic-style identifier of your customer in your own system
+- `AlturaCode\Billing\Core\Common\BillableDetails` — a description of your customer in your own system, this is used to pass customer details to the provider

 ### Products & Prices